 Martha Stewart Crafts Collection to launch in April with 37 linear feet in the more than 900 Michaels stores;

-The current re-launch of the internet site, including e-commerce functions, along with alliances with Google Video and Yahoo Lifestyle.
+The current re-launch of the internet site, including e-commerce functions, and key alliances with Google Video and Yahoo Lifestyle.

 Lyne noted that revenues from many of these initiatives will not be forthcoming until the second half of 2007 — but also noted that MSLO often can derive 70% margins from its licensed merchandising programs.